Around 15K people wearing all white

 showed up to Brooklyn Liberation March for Black Trans Lives.

-Around 15,000 people wearing all white showed up for the Brooklyn Liberation Action in support of Black Trans Lives.
+On June 14, 2020, around 15,000 people wearing all white showed up for the Brooklyn Liberation Action in support of Black Trans Lives.
 Brooklyn-based drag artist West Dakota drew inspiration from the 1917 Silent Protest Parade organized by the NAACP that was held in response to an attack on the black community in East St. Louis.
 Fran Tirado, Eliel Cruz, Dix Peyton, Raquel Willis, and organizations like G.L.I.T.S., The Okra Project, For The Gworls, Black Trans Femmes in the Arts, the Marsha P. Johnson Institute, and the Emergency Release Fund joined the movement.

 Raquel Willis, Junior Mint and West Dakota